skulpt/skulpt/modules.rst

 You can see that all the turtle functionality that we have talked about is there.
 However, there is so much more.
 Take some time to read through and familiarize yourself with some of the other things that turtles can do.

-We will now turn our attention to a few other modules that you might find useful.

 .. admonition:: Note: Python modules and limitations with activecode